KuchikiNamthip/KuchikiNamthip.github.io/_projects/ComSetting.md

 ---

 ## Introduction
-For the purpose of practicing computational biology and my passionate for epigenome analysis, I'm trying to follow Prof. Xiaole Shirley Liu's course (STAT115 from Harvard University).
+For the purpose of practicing computational biology and my passionate for epigenome analysis, I'm trying to follow [Prof. Dr. Xiaole Shirley Liu](https://liulab-dfci.github.io/)'s course (STAT115 from Harvard University).
 In the course, they use the Unix command line, R, and Python language.
 Therefore, I am building the necessary skills from scratch though practice and randomly learning from online courses.
 I would like to acknowledge Ming (Tommy) Tang for his suggestions and role model.

 This project is a big challenge for me as a pharmacist.
 Without good friends and great suggestions, I would not have been able to develop myself to this point.
 I would like to acknowledge them for their support in setting up this computer workbench.